memgraph/docs/cypher-manual/clauses/return.md

 ## 3. Returning properties

-The property of a node or a relationship can be returned by using the dot separator.
+The property of a node or a relationship can be returned by using the dot separator:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})